 Dr. Michael Webster, Executive Director (ext.
 317)

 An expert in the fields of coral reef science and conservation management, Michael earned a Ph.D. in coral reef fish ecology from Oregon State University.
 After graduate school, Michael joined the Partnership for Interdisciplinary Studies of Coastal Oceans (PISCO) at Oregon State University, where he coordinated the scientific activities of a long-term ecosystem research and monitoring project focused on the ecology and oceanography of the California Current Ecosystem.
-Michael then joined the Gordon and Betty Moore Foundation, where he developed and managed a portfolio of more than $40 million in grants focused on the conservation, management, and scientific understanding of Pacific salmon ecosystems.
+Michael then joined the Gordon and Betty Moore Foundation, where he developed and managed a portfolio of grants focused on the conservation, management, and scientific understanding of Pacific salmon ecosystems.
 He has worked with leaders at a wide array of conservation organizations, management agencies, and universities to identify and meet funding needs while developing strategic plans to increase the long-term effectiveness of conservation initiatives.
+As the Executive Director, Michael has led CORAL to a new era with a greater scale, scope, and effectiveness of CORAL's conservation programs, unprecedented levels of funding, and a revitalized organizational reputation and brand.
 Michael is a certified divemaster and has conducted coral reef field research in the Bahamas and Australia.

 Christine Reyes, Finance and Administration Director (Ext.
 301)